geekzter/azure-pipeline-agent-keyvault-access/README.md

 # Sourcing Azure Pipeline variables from a private Azure Key Vault

-This repo demonstrates how to configure a Key Vault for private access.
-That is, selectively allow access to from Azure DevOps and your Self-hosted agents to your Key Vault.
+This repo demonstrates how to configure a Variable Group integrated Key Vault for private access.
+That is, selectively allow access from Azure DevOps and your Self-hosted agents to your Key Vault.

 The key components to allow access to an Azure Key Vault are explained below.
-You can also provision a private Key Vault, Self-hosted agent and a Azure DevOps project with pipeline using Terraform, see [deployment](deployment.md).
+You can also provision a sample private Key Vault, Self-hosted agent and a Azure DevOps project with pipeline with Terraform, see [deployment](deployment.md).

 <p align="center">
 <img src="visuals/overview.png" width="596">